geoffsee/vtt-rs/README.md

   * `model`: which OpenAI transcription model to hit.
   * `endpoint`: custom transcription endpoint for e.g. a proxy service.
   * `out_file`: path to append every transcription (chunk ID + contents).
+  * `on_device`: optional block to turn on the bundled Candle Whisper runner.

+### On-Device Whisper

+Set `on_device.enabled` to `true` in your config to run Whisper locally without calling the OpenAI API.
+You can pick from the built-in model shortcuts (`"tiny"`, `"small"`, etc.), force CPU execution, and optionally select a specific input device.

 ## Usage as a Library